Spanish Marine Infantry

-One of the main characteristics of a marine is the uniform that he wears.
-On the sleeves of the Spanish Marines are the three "Sardinetas", which marks it as a member of the Royal House Corps.
-This was given in recognition for a heroic last stand in the Castillo del Morro of Havana, Cuba against a British expedition in 1762.
-The only other unit to wear the sardinetas and red trouser stripes is the Spanish Royal Guard.
-Spanish Marines have modern assets to comply with its mission, having personnel specialised in artillery, sapping, helicopters, special operations, communications, tanks, among others.
-Some vehicles form the Grupo Mecanizado Anfibio del Tercio de Armada (the Mechanized Amphibious Group of the Navy Tercio).

-The Marines of Spain are not only a fleet force, as the Spanish Royal Marine Guard Company are responsible for the defense and security forces of naval bases and facilities, naval schools and training units, and all facilities that support the Marines themselves.
+The Marine Infantry (Infantería de Marina) are the marines of the Spanish Navy.
+Responsible for conducting amphibious warfare.
+Fully integrated into the Spanish Navy's structure, the branch's history dates back to 1537 when Charles V, Holy Roman Emperor formed the Compañías Viejas del Mar de Nápoles, making it the oldest marine unit in existence.

 History

 First period

 The Infantería de Armada (Navy Infantry) was created by Charles V in 1537, when he permanently assigned the Compañías Viejas del Mar de Nápoles (Old Sea Companies of Naples) to the Escuadras de Galeras del Mediterráneo (Mediterranean Galley Squadrons).
 But it was Philip II who established today's concept of a landing force.
 This was a pure naval power projection ashore by forces deployed from ships that could maintain their ability to fight despite being based on board.
 This is the period of the famous Tercios (literally "One Third", due to its organisation: one third of musketeers, one third of swordsmen and the final third of pikemen):